ChangWynn/CV/README.md

 ### Communication
 - Demonstrated excellent communication skills in reporting relevant gaming activities to both the management and surveillance team at the Metropolitan Mayfair Casino.
 - Proficient in conveying technical concepts to non-technical individuals, effectively addressing customer needs and requirements at Tel and Com.
-- Proctively engage with communication tools, such as Slack, by consistently interacting with my peers at Makers Academy.
+- Actively engage with communication tools, such as Slack, by consistently interacting with my peers at Makers Academy.

 ### Teamwork & Collaboration
 - Developed strong collaboration skills working alongside dealers or inspectors in the casino industry where these quality are crucial to ensure smooth gaming sessions for punters.